kublaikhan1/lineage/README.md

 ### Background

 Banday family from Kalamula is a Kashmiri ethinic family, according to lineage **Srinagar(capital of currently Indian Occupied Kashmir)** is the ancestral home of the family.
 It is well known that most of the Banday family members were involved in trade & business.
-Dargah-Hazrat Bal (Srinagar) is the are where Banday family was residing in.
+Dargah-Hazrat Bal (Srinagar) is the area where Banday family was residing in.
 Some members of the family migrated to **Khanpora (currently Badgam district in IOK)** and then to **Nambla (URI in IOK)**.

 One of the family chiefs who migrated was name **Pir Joo (Joo is respectable title given among Kashmiris)**.
 Pir Joo's decendants were **Khalil Joo** and **Ahmad Joo** who became residents of Nambla.